-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have hired a rental car in Australia in the last 12 months – in this case, 603 people.
+Canstar Blue surveyed 3,044 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have hired a car within Australia in the last 12 months – in this case, 669 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Consumer News - April 26th

 Australia’s major airports are making huge profits and passengers are left with higher prices as a result, says the consumer watchdog.
 According to the Australian Competition and Consumer Commission's (ACCC) annual Airport Monitoring Report, Brisbane, Melbourne, …– Read more

 Business Internet Plans & Providers - April 19th